Julien Jeanneney — professeur de droit public à l'Université de Strasbourg

 “Agrégation”, Public Law (2018)

-• Dissertation title: "Constitutional Gaps"
+• Dissertation: "Constitutional Gaps"

 • Advisor: M. Verpeaux